 Without the timed ignition systems in our internal combustion engines, our engines would have to be all electric.
 One durable part in your engine that has a countdown to failure is your ignition coil.
 Whether you have mechanically timed ignition that uses a distributor or electronic ignition that uses the engine control module, your Chrysler LHS could have one or many ignition coils.
 But no matter how many ignition coils you have, they have a finite number of sparks.
 If just one Chrysler LHS ignition coil fails, then your timing will grow more irregular, and your engine won't put out as much horsepower because it won't be firing on all cylinders.

-Given all the trouble that can be involved with repairing damage to your car or truck, let www.carpartsdiscount.com be the first place you go to make buying it easy.
-Buying new Chrysler parts from www.carpartsdiscount.com means you are paying the lowest prices for the most superior original and aftermarket replacement LHS parts on the internet.
-At Car Parts Discount, we have live customer service members here with enough expertise to help you buy the correct Chrysler LHS part for your needs.
+Given all the hassles associated with performing maintenance on your car or truck, let www.carpartsdiscount.com be the first place you go to make purchasing it easy.
+Procuring new Chrysler parts from www.carpartsdiscount.com means you are paying the lowest prices for the most superior original and aftermarket replacement LHS parts on the internet.
+At Car Parts Discount, we have real customer support agents on the phone with enough expertise to help you select the appropriate Chrysler LHS part for your needs.
 When it comes to Chrysler LHS Ignition Coil parts, you can find them for 2001, 2000, 1999, 1997, 1996, 1995, 1994 models by clicking the appropriate year below.